googleate/Supercar2/exampleSite/content/about.md

 ---
 ### Hello, we are SUPERCAR Marbella

-Young and professional company that will take care of all the details to find the perfect supercar for your holidays.
+Young and professional company that will take care of all the details to find the perfect supercar for your holidays in Marbella.

 * Quick Delivery
 * Easy Documents and contract preparations